Operations & Supply Management

 Research in conjunction with a faculty member on a subject within the general area of operations management.
 Normally open only to juniors and seniors who have attained a cumulative grade-point average of 3.0 or above.
 Permission of chairperson required.

 OPS 615.
-Advanced Topics and Applications in Business Analytics.
+Analytics: Processes and Applications.
 3 Hours

 OPS 616.
 Project Management for Professionals.
 3 Hours